tf-coreml/tf-coreml/README.rst

 tfcoreml
 ========

-:code:`tfcoreml` is a python package for converting TensorFlow graphs to the Core ML .mlmodel format.
+:code:`tfcoreml` is a python package for converting TensorFlow 1 graphs to the Core ML .mlmodel format when deployment target is either iOS12 or earlier.
 Source code is available on Github: `tf-coreml <https://github.com/tf-coreml/tf-coreml>`_.

 Installation